The electromagnetic field in Poisson gauge theory: the groupoidal approach: The groupoidal approach to Poisson gauge theory

 \section{The groupoidal approach to Poisson gauge theory}

+Symplectic groupoids were introduced at the end of the 80's independently by Weinstein\cite{Weinstein1987}, Karasev\cite{Karasev1989} and Zkrezewski\cite{Zakrzewski1990}.
+Their geometrical properties have been widely studied especially in connection with the problem of quantization: it has played an important role in the developments of geometric quantization of Poisson manifolds (see, for instance, \cite{Weinstein1991, WeinsteinXu1991, Crainic2004}), in deformation quantization (see for instance \cite{Landsman1998, CattaneoFelder2000, CattaneoDherinFelder2010, CattaneoDherinWeinstein2013, CattaneoMnevReshetikhin2018}) or to provide geometric models of noncommutative algebras (see, for instance \cite{Renault1980, Shlyakhtenko, DaSilvaWeinstein1999, Hawkins2008}).

-The aim of this section is to give a brief introduction to symplectic groupoids, finalised to the application to Poisson gauge theory.
-We also seek to provide explicit expressions in local coordinates.
+In this section we are not willing to provide a detailed review of this long history.
+Our goal, here, is to give a brief introduction to symplectic groupoids, aimed at the application to Poisson gauge theory.
+We also seek to provide explicit expressions in local coordinates which will be repeatedly used in the rest of the paper.